mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 ## Model factories

-Below are a few major providers of generational LLM models.
+Below are a few major providers of frontier models.
+This isn't a comprehensive list but a good place for getting started.

 | Model factories | Details & Reference Guides |
 | -------------|:-------------:|